aaagab/nargs/readme.md

 - version: string, optional. program's version.
 - timestamp: float, optional. program latest version's timestamp.

-Note: metadata `executable` is provided either by the user, by `gpm.json alias field`, or by `sys.argv[0]` path basename.
-If user provides common fields, then common fields type must match.
+Note: metadata `executable` is provided either by the developer, by `gpm.json alias field`, or by `sys.argv[0]` path basename.
+If developer provides common fields, then common fields type must match.
 When common fields are provided they populate About section generated by built-in argument `_help_`.
-Metadata can be retrieved by end-user using the built-in argument `:help --metadata` (see also [Built-in arguments](#built-in-arguments)).
+Metadata can be retrieved by end-user using the built-in argument `--help --metadata` (see also [Built-in arguments](#built-in-arguments)).

 ### Nargs get_default_theme
 `Nargs.get_default_theme()` returns default built-in theme dictionary with the following style elements: